bbolker/stat794_bigdata/dsatcl_notes_emma.md

   ```

   * by default, curl outputs a progress meter that shows the download rate and the expected time of completion
-  * this output isn’t written to standard output, but a separate channel: standard error
+  * this output isn’t written to standard output, but a separate channel: standard error -- I'm confused about what this means...
   * information can be useful when downloading very large files, the -s option can silence this output
   * example: